-SPPA have directed that this payroll estimate be amended to reflect scheme information known, in and around the Spring Budget 2023.
-This included payrolls up to 2022/23, derived from information in the scheme accounts, and 2023/24 pay awards.
-This reduces the Employer Contribution Rate by 0.6% p.a..
+SPPA have directed that this payroll estimate be amended to reflect scheme information known at Spring Budget 2023.
+This included payrolls up to 2022/23, derived from information in the scheme accounts, and the 2023/24 pay awards.
+This reduces the employer contribution rate by 0.5% p.a.